The Many Eras of Real Madrid’s Galacticos

 zidane madrid

 The next to join after Figo was Zinedine Zidane, who left Juventus for Madrid for €75 million, marking the second straight summer that Perez broke the world record transfer fee.
-The Galacticos saw early success with a combination of the new players with the ones signed and developed prior to Perez’s presidency.
+This move seemed destined to shift everything in the world of football from title chances and jersey sales to sportsbooks making new odds in football for Real Madrid matches.

 It was players like Roberto Carlos, Fernando Hierro, Iker Casillas, and Raul Gonzalez who helped create that perfect balance.
 Madrid would win a league title in two of the first three years of Perez’s presidency as well as their ninth Champions League in the 2001-02 season with the famous Zidane volley.